Ceramic ’1C-7300 Black Velvet as a Thermal Barrier for Class 8 Truck

-Sample A. Untreated Aluminum with dual-stage clear coat, MC 156.
+Sample A. Untreated Aluminium with dual-stage clear coat, MC 156.

 The panels were coated, and then cured in accordance with application guide specifications.

-The untreated aluminum with dual-stage clear coat panels were designated as Sample A,
+The untreated aluminium with dual-stage clear coat panels were designated as Sample A,

-while the chrome treated aluminum with dual-stage clear coat panels were designated as Sample B.
+while the chrome treated aluminium with dual-stage clear coat panels were designated as Sample B.